mattwilliams5/python-aws-automation/README.md

 # Python Aws Automation
 Repo for my Python AWS automation

-## webotron
+## 10-webotron

-is a script that will sync a local directory to an s3 bucket
+Webotron is a script that will sync a local directory to an s3 bucket, and optionally configure Route 53 and cloudfront as well.

+### Features

+Webotron contains the following Features

+- List buckets
+- List contents of a bucket